trigat/Docker-OpenCanary/README.md

 # Kubernetes

-Want to play with Kubernetes?
+Want to play with Kubernetes?<br>
 After building your Dockerfile run this:<br>
 <b>docker tag opencanary:latest dockerregistry:5000/opencanary</b>
 <b>docker push dockerregistry:5000/opencanary</b>

-Open and edit the mount path in kube-opencanary.yaml.
+Open and edit the mount path in kube-opencanary.yaml.<br>
-By default, kube-opencanary.yaml is configured to create ftp and http services.
+By default, kube-opencanary.yaml is configured to create ftp and http services.<br>
-Edit your ports if needed.
+Edit your ports if needed.<br>
 Make sure your Docker registry is named properly.
 The default is set to pull from server dockerregistry:5000.